receyuki/comfyui-prompt-reader-node/README.md

 - The `Prompt Saver` Node will write additional metadata in the A1111 format to the output images to be compatible with any tools that support the A1111 format, including SD Prompt Reader and Civitai.
-Due to custom nodes and complex workflows potentially causing issues with SD Prompt Reader's ability to read image metadata correctly, it's recommended to embed this node within the workflow to ensure maximum compatibility.
+- Due to custom nodes and complex workflows potentially causing issues with SD Prompt Reader's ability to read image metadata correctly, it's recommended to embed this node within the workflow to ensure maximum compatibility.
+> [!TIP]
-- Since it's not possible to directly extract metadata from `KSampler`, it's necessary to use the `Parameter Generator` Node to generate parameters and simultaneously output them to the `Prompt Saver` Node and `KSampler` Node.
+> Since it's not possible to directly extract metadata from `KSampler`, it's necessary to
+> use the `Parameter Generator` Node to generate parameters and simultaneously output them to
+> the `Prompt Saver` Node and `KSampler` Node.

 <details>
     <summary><b>More Information</b></summary>